Credit Reference Agencies – What Are They?

 You are entitled to ask for your credit report from the Credit Reference Agencies.
 Note, however, that a single CRA will not give you the full picture that a potential lender is seeing – after all, they may be reading a report from one of the other CRAs that may have different information.

 Only by getting a multi-agency report, containing information from all four CRAs can you get a full picture of your credit.
-That’s where Check My File comes in.
-Check My File builds a full report up in detail using data from all four UK Credit Reference Agencies.
-It’s free for the first 30 days and you can cancel at any time, so there’s no obligation.
+That’s where Checkmyfile comes in.
+Checkmyfile gives you a full report by using data from all four UK Credit Reference Agencies.
+It’s free for the first 30 days, but after this free trial, you'll be charged monthly at £14.99 - you can cancel your subscription at any time though, so there’s no obligation.